 A minimalist style of black metal taken to further extremes which favors unchanging simple beats hammered under a shifting melodic context and an elaborate phrasal evolution.

 Examples of bands that play ritualistic black metal :

-+ Divine Necromancy is the best of this style
+Divine Necromancy is the definition of ritualistic black metal.

 Drone black metal focuses on disturbing melodies through convulsing expectations of rhythm.